lorinkoz/talk-europython20-yapfmtid/docs/slides.md

     return middleware
 ```

+--

-.box[Middleware with different retrieval methods could be chained]
+.box[💡 Middleware with different retrieval methods<br/>can be chained]

 ---

-.warning[The order of middleware is important!]
+.warning[⚠️ The order of middleware is important!]

+--

 -   If it depends on the session it must go after `SessionMiddleware`.
 -   If it depends on the user it must go after `AuthenticationMiddleware`.
--   If users depend on the tenant, then the tenant middleware must go before `AuthenticationMiddleware`.
+-   If instead, users depend on the active tenant, then the tenant middleware must go before `AuthenticationMiddleware`.

 ---